Arlanthir/notes/CardMagic.md

 7. In your last shuffle, subtly rotate your pack (easy to do after an Overhand Shuffle, just let the cards in the left hand fall back instead of forward).
 7. Receive the spectator's portion

+# False cuts

+## Simple false cut ?

+1. Grab the bottom portion of the deck with the right hand, lifting it as it clears the top portion.
+2. (Optional: Square the packet by tapping it's inner bottom edge on top of the other packet).
+2. Place the cut packet on the table.
+3. Place the other packet on top.
+When done at speed it gives the illusion of a cut.

+## False kick cut

+1. Hold the deck in the right hand, thumb in the bottom inner edge and ring finger in the top right corner.
+2. Kick cut the top half of the deck from your right hand to your left (use your index finger to throw the top third onto your left hand.
+Also known as swing cut).
+3. Rotate your left hand to hold the top half vertically.
+4. Tap the right half on the left half, perpendicularly.
+5. Drop the right half on the table.
+6. Drop the left half on top.

+## False triple cut

+1. Hold the deck in the right hand, thumb in the bottom inner edge and ring finger in the top right corner.
+2. Kick cut the top third packet from your right hand to your left (use your index finger to throw the top third onto your left hand.
+Also known as swing cut).
+3. Grab a pinky break above the packet in the left hand.
+4. Kick cut the middle third onto the pinky break.
+5. Drop the right third on the table.
+6. Place the top packet of the right hand on top of the packet on the table.
+7. Place the final packet on top.

 # Controls